D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 What is the cause of the problem?

-- you lack teh relevant role assignment to manage Azure Policy
+- you lack the relevant role assignment to manage Azure Policy
 - the version of tht Azure CLI: it must be updated
 - you do niot have relevant access to the subscription
 - you have not resistered the Azure Policy Insights Resource Provider